Best Practices for a Stress-Free Fund Accounting System Implementation

 Getting everyone on the same page in terms of goals and mindset will help avoid surprises later in the process.

-Preparation and Planning: Getting Your Fund Accounting in Order
+Preparation and Planning: Getting Your Fund Accounting System in Order

 The first phase of implementation captures your nonprofit organization’s goals and paints a picture of how you want the software to function both on the day it goes live and several years down the road.

-Once you have a clear understanding of what your organization hopes to accomplish by changing fund accounting systems, you can begin to make specific preparations involving the organization’s people and processes.
+Once you have a clear understanding of what your organization hopes to accomplish by transitioning fund accounting systems, you can begin to make specific preparations involving the organization’s people and processes.

 Here are some key questions to ask: